jaydenaung/CloudGuard-ShiftLeft-CICD-AWS/README.md

 > Optionally, you can choose "SecureString" in which chase the string will be encrypted using KMS keys from your account.

+> **Note: If you're using AWS Secrets Manager to store credentials, [you can store CloudGuard API Key and Secret in Secrets Manager](secretsmanager.md) as well.**

 ![header image](img/ssm-create.png)

 ### Add an in-line policy to CodeBuild Role